Sanyi002/secretserver/README.md

 ```

 ## Usage
-The project using Swagger2 for documentation.
+The project is using Swagger2 for documentation.
 So for more info you can check the doc under `your-host.com/swagger-ui.html`